hmcts/nfdiv-frontend/README.md

 Make sure all the paths in your application are covered by accessibility tests (see [a11y.ts](src/test/a11y/a11y.ts)).

+### Running as civil app locally

+Set `civilMode=true` in the environment variable before running the app to test as a civil app.

 ### Security

 #### CSRF prevention